Gawler: Transport

+A map of the TransAdelaide railway network.

 Gawler is just over forty kilometres north of Adelaide city centre along Main North Road.
 Main North Road was the historic road to the Mid North region of South Australia.
 North of Gawler, the road is now known as the Horrocks Highway.
 The Sturt Highway runs northeast from the north side of Gawler, leading to Nuriootpa, the Riverland, Mildura and Sydney.
 The Barossa Valley Way runs east from the centre of Gawler into the Barossa Valley, and was the original route of the Sturt Highway.
 The Thiele Highway leads north between the Horrocks and Sturt Highways to Freeling, Kapunda and Morgan.
 The Northern Expressway is a new highway to the southwest providing a bypass of Gawler as part of the North–South Corridor, Adelaide which will eventually provide a non-stop road from south of Adelaide to Nuriootpa.

 Gawler railway station was the terminus of the railway from Adelaide from 1857.
 The railway was extended to Kapunda in 1860.
 Gawler became a junction station when a branch was constructed into the Barossa Valley in 1911.
 This is the line that provides the Gawler Oval and Gawler Central (originally named North Gawler) railway stations in Gawler.
 Neither lines are now used beyond Gawler and Gawler Central is now the terminus of the metropolitan rail services from Adelaide.